pthrr/codeforces/README.md

 # Codeforces
-Collection of problems for fun
+collection of problems for fun